Record 430 Migrants Cross Channel To UK In Single Day - UrduPoint

 Record 430 Migrants Cross Channel To UK In Single Day

-Monday's figure surpassed a previous daily high of 416 set in September 2020, and came as UK lawmakers debate new legislation that would overhaul asylum rules and impose stricter jail terms for both migrants and people-smugglers.
+Monday's figure surpassed a previous daily high of 416 in September last year, and came as UK lawmakers debate new legislation that would overhaul asylum rules and impose stricter jail terms for both migrants and people-smugglers.

+French Interior Minister Gerald Darmanin and his British counterpart Priti Patel held a video call and agreed to "reinforce" cooperation to fight clandestine immigration.

+Britain has pledged 62.7 million Euros ($ 73.8 million) in 2021-2022 to help France stem the flow of illegal migrants crossing the Channel, the French interior ministry said.

 Growing numbers of migrants -- many of them on dangerously overcrowded inflatable boats -- have reached the UK since the start of 2020.
 The crossings typically increase in favourable summer weather.

-One dingy carrying around 50 people, including women and young children, landed Monday in Kent on England's southern coast, with some of them raising their hands in celebration.
+One dinghy carrying around 50 people including women and children landed Monday in Kent on England's southern coast, with some raising their hands in celebration.

 Dan O'Mahoney, the government's Clandestine Channel Threat Commander, called the rise in crossings "unacceptable" and "dangerous".